marcusoftnet/marcusoftnet.github.io/_posts/2026-04-21-four-ai-trends-obstructing-flow.md

 - hailing context switching as Good stuff (tm)
 - we're only doing high-level thinking - no easy tasks left
 - pressure to produce faster
+- typing is not, and have never been, the constraint

 <!-- excerpt-end -->